grew-nlp/grew_doc/content/grew_server.md

 ### The `newProject` service

 This service is used to initialise a new empty project.
-An error is returned a project with the same name already exists.
+An error is returned if a project with the same name already exists.

  * `(<string> project_id)`